 Before I get to the supplements which can help fatigue, let’s just talk openly about fatigue (and I don’t mean the temporary fatigue where you flop over onto your desk or laptop from overworking!)
 I mean the real kind!

 If you don’t suffer with true fatigue, and you’re just reading this for educational purposes, it may come as quite a surprise how much chronic fatigue a person can carry in just dealing with relationships that are stifling, unfulfilling or difficult.
 Being a caregiver can cause profound unrelenting fatigue, if only due to the worrying.
 Dealing with difficult teenagers or spouses or ex-spouses can add a burden of exhaustion to the body that is unnatural.
-Running around and being part of the ‘rat race’ can over time, it can lead to less gratification in life, and possibly disease.
-Even watching too much of the news, it’s just always something tragic.
+Running around and being part of the ‘rat race’ can, over time, lead to less gratification in life, and possibly disease.
+Even watching too much of the news, as it seems it’s just always something tragic.
 The mental weight of the news can bring you down. 😟

-So this year resolve to fill your cup with new reserves of energy and if it is possible for you to disconnect from stressful aspects of your life, then do so.
+So this year resolve to fill your cup with new reserves of energy and if it is possible for you to disconnect from the stressful aspects of your life, then do so.

 Fatigue is not always biochemical or physiological, and that’s an important thing to ponder.
-It is not always related to your thyroid, or adrenals, it’s not always tied to your digestion or even to worn out mitochondria… For that matter, it’s not always a methylation or other genetic SNP!
+It is not always related to your thyroid, or adrenals; it’s not always tied to your digestion or even to worn out mitochondria.
+For that matter, it’s not always a methylation or other genetic SNP!
 Sometimes it’s just related to your life situation and the cards you’ve been dealt, or the choices you have felt were necessary to make.
 I am saying this because I want to be careful that I don’t medicalize fatigue.
 We live in a weird day and age where every symptom (including fatigue) could land you a lifetime of pills!
 So back to the mental and emotional stressors…

 You’d be surprised how heavy it is to carry something or someone in your life and when you are free and clear of that, you have bounds of energy, enthusiasm and happiness. ⚡If someone you’ve been caring for with a chronic illness starts to feel better and make progress, you yourself feel more energetic.
-Likewise, if you’re in a relationship where you’re trying to change your man… basically put a square peg into a round hole, then reconsider what you’re doing and how much energy you’re investing.
+Likewise, if you’re in a relationship where you’re trying to change your partner… basically put a square peg into a round hole, then reconsider what you’re doing and how much energy you’re investing.
 Is it worth it?
-Is it going to end badly, or is he or she able to eventually fit into the round hole?
+Is it going to end badly, or is he or she able to eventually fit into that round hole?
 This stuff can make you tired.

 It is part of some bigger picture.
 The part you have to carefully discern is “What is this a symptom of?”
 So as you explore all the things in your life that you are “carrying,” make yourself a list and resolve to address those things, and set some boundaries.
-It’s good if you are well-supported by cherished true friends, or therapists and loved ones who allow you to lean on.
+It’s good if you are well-supported by cherished true friends, or therapists and loved ones who allow you to lean on them.
 You don’t have to go it alone.
-Since I’m a pharmacist and love natural remedies I’d like to move away from the psychological perspective and more into the medical background, treatment options and remedies.
+Since I’m a pharmacist and love natural remedies, I’d like to move away from the psychological perspective and more into the medical background, treatment options and remedies.

 Let’s Get into Medical Stuff Now.

 According to the Journal of Pain and Symptom Management (Dec.
-19, 2019),researchers had an idea and set about proving their theory (termed a meta-synthesis article) and they published their theory in the December 19, 2019 issue of that journal.📕 According to the ABSTRACT, they theorized that fatigue is a symptom associated with various chronic conditions, however, they wanted clarity about whether fatigue is “similar across conditions.”
+19, 2019), researchers had an idea and set about proving their theory (termed a meta-synthesis article), and they published their theory in the December 19, 2019, issue of that journal.📕 According to the ABSTRACT, they theorized that fatigue is a symptom associated with various chronic conditions, however, they wanted clarity about whether fatigue is “similar across conditions.”
 The scientists wanted to better understand the underlying fatigue mechanisms for the 5 conditions listed below.